Financial Eligibility Income Guidelines

-Legal aid has established a maximum income level for different family sizes.
-The maximum income level is 125% of the Federal Poverty Guidelines (shown in the chart below).
+Legal aid has established a maximum gross income level for different family sizes.
+The maximum gross income level is 125% of the Federal Poverty Guidelines (shown in the chart below).
 These numbers are the maximum levels.
 If certain factors are present, legal aid can waive up to 200% in unusual or meritorious circumstances.
 Call the HelpLine to see if you qualify for free legal help.

 |Size of Family Unit||Weekly Maximum||Monthly Maximum||Yearly Maximum|

 WHAT IS CONSIDERED INCOME?

 Household income is used in deciding whether you are eligible.
 This means that the income of everyone who lives in the house is used to determine if you are eligible for free legal aid.
 There are some exceptions to income, such as food stamps and housing vouchers.